deepbioacademy/ngs_workflow/README.md

 ### 5.7 Variant Calling (HaplotypeCaller)
 Finally, call variants using GATK HaplotypeCaller.
 - **`gatk HaplotypeCaller`**: The core tool that actually identifies SNPs (Single Nucleotide Polymorphisms) and Indels (Insertions/Deletions) by assembling haplotypes in active regions.
 It outputs a VCF (Variant Call Format) file containing all identified mutations.
+  - `-R`: The reference genome FASTA file.
+  - `-I`: The input BAM file (after sorting and duplicate marking).
+  - `-O`: The output VCF file where the final variants will be saved.
 ```bash
 gatk HaplotypeCaller \
     -R data/reference/ref.fa \